-Athletes, accident-prone or clumsy individuals, the elderly, those with diseases and even children can benefit from proprioception training.
-But as you will see, everyone can benefit from proprioceptive work.
+Athletes, accident-prone or clumsy individuals, the elderly, those with diseases, and even children can benefit from proprioception training — everyone can benefit from proprioceptive work.

 In terms of athletes, a study was reported by the British Journal of Sports Medicine that followed two professional female handball teams for one season.
 The intervention team used a prescribed proprioceptive training program, and the results of the intervention and control teams were compared.

 The proprioception sensory function of the players in the intervention team significantly improved between the assessments made at the start and the end of the season.
 This was the first study to show that proprioception training improves the joint position sense in elite female handball players.